 It’s a curious thing when visiting a luxury safari lodge that, most often, the first and most highly anticipated thing you do is to leave and explore.
 The allure of the Big Five living in the surrounding wilderness is hard to resist — but in the case of Singita Lebombo, returning to the lodge is also a central part of the experience.

 Singita’s Lebombo Lodge is a dramatic cliffside sanctuary located above the gurgling N’Wanetsi River.
 The lodge has exclusive rights to traverse a private tract of land.
-There are no fences dividing the Singita’s properties, and African wildlife is free to roam throughout.
+There are no fences dividing the Singita’s properties, and wildlife are free to roam throughout.

 The properties manager, Daniel Zents, explained to me that the design of the lodge was inspired by the eagles’ nests built into the riverside cliff face.